srushin/Election_Analysis/README.md

 All of the above tasks are to be printed on the command line as well as written to a text file.

+## Challenge Election-Audit Results
+The election- audit challenge results show that
+- Jefferson County cast 38,855 votes which was 10.5% of the total votes for the precinct.
+- Denver County cast 306,055 votes which was 82.8% of the total votes for the precinct.
+- Jefferson County cast 24,801 votes which was 6.7% of the total votes for the precinct.
+>

 ## Challenge Summary